Low-energy unphysical saddle in polynomial molecular potentials: The unphysical saddle

 Energy barriers separate different minima of a {\em physical} APES, corresponding to different local equilibrium configurations (isomers) of the molecule.
-The isomerization dynamics occurs mainly {\it via} quantum tunneling or thermal activation through the lowest saddle of the barrier\cite{Hanggi90}.
-Likewise, for the PP energy barriers separate the region of the physical minimum around which the expansion is based and well grounded, from the {\em unphysical} regions where the potential drops to $-\infty$.
-The escape to the unphysical region is driven by the lowest saddle which introduces an energy ``border'' that limits the range for (meta-stable) quantum levels allowed in the physical well of the PP. Figure~\ref{oneD:fig} illustrates this concept in a simple $d\!=\!1$-dimensional context, where we purposedly truncated the polynomial expansion (\ref{Taylor}) to an odd order.
+The isomerization dynamics occurs mainly {\it via} quantum tunneling or thermal activation through the lowest saddle of the barrier \cite{Carrington84,Hanggi90}.
+Likewise, for the PP, energy barriers separate the region of the physical minimum around which the expansion is based and well grounded, from the {\em unphysical} regions where the potential drops to $-\infty$.
+The escape to the unphysical region is driven by the lowest saddle, which introduces an energy ``border'' that limits the range for (meta-stable) quantum levels allowed in the physical well of the PP. Figure~\ref{oneD:fig} illustrates this concept in a simple $d\!=\!1$-dimensional context, where we purposedly truncated the polynomial expansion (\ref{Taylor}) to an odd order.
 It is clear that the saddle lies in a region where the polynomial has already become a poor approximation to the actual APES.

-To determine the lowest saddle point of the PP of a polyatomic molecule, we first locate all stationary points in the neighborhood of ${\bf Q}\!=\!{\bf 0}$ by solving numerically the equation $\nabla_{\bf Q}V={\bf 0}$, and then check that they are indeed saddle points, characterized by one negative and $d-1$ positive curvatures.
-Finally, for the saddle point ${\bf Q}_{\rm s}$ with lowest energy, we verify that the PP, restricted to the straight line through the points ${\bf Q}\!=\!{\bf 0}$ and ${\bf Q}_{\rm s}$, has a shape qualitatively similar to the dashed line of Fig.~\ref{oneD:fig}, i.e.\ that tunneling indeed occurs through a single barrier to a region where the potential drops to $-\infty$.
+To determine the lowest saddle point of the PP of a polyatomic molecule, we first locate all stationary points in the neighborhood of ${\bf q}\!=\!{\bf 0}$.
+For this purpose, we compute analytically the gradient $\nabla_{\bf q}V$, and repeatedly solve the polynomial equation $\nabla_{\bf q}V={\bf 0}$ by the Newton method, starting from a scattered set of several thousand random initial points.
+This procedure generates a large number of stationary points of the PP. We then select the solution ${\bf q}_{\rm s}$ with the lowest positive energy $E_{\rm s}$ and check that it is indeed a saddle point, characterized by one negative and $d-1$ positive curvatures.
+Finally we verify that the PP, restricted to the straight line through the points ${\bf q}\!=\!{\bf 0}$ and ${\bf q}_{\rm s}$, has a shape qualitatively similar to the dashed line of figure~\ref{oneD:fig}, i.e.\ that tunneling indeed occurs through a single barrier to a region where the potential drops to $-\infty$.